Helperbird/website/src/pages/features/paragraph-widths.md

 ---
 layout: templates/features_two.liquid
 title: Adjust Paragraph Width for Better Reading
 description: Enhance your reading experience with Helperbird's paragraph width setting feature.
-Easily adjust the width of paragraphs on pdfs and websites to fit your screen and personal preference.
+Easily adjust the width of paragraphs on PDFs and websites to fit your screen and personal preference.
 Improve readability and reduce eye strain with our user-friendly browser extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,